Welcome to the Climate and Health Alliance

 For more information about CAHA’s work on this topic, check out our Healthy Energy Projects page.

-This forum brought together health and medical researchers, health and medical professionals, students, environmental educators and community members to discuss this topic.
+This forum brought together health and medical researchers, health and medical professionals, students, environmental educators and community members to discuss the research, policy and advocacy agenda needed in Australia on climate and health.

-Following the Forum, participants issued a Joint Statement expressing their collective concern at the current lack of recognition of the health effects of climate change by governments, businesses and the broader community.
+Participants issued a Joint Statement following the forum expressing their collective concern at the current lack of recognition of the health effects of climate change by governments, businesses and the broader community.

 A Briefing Paper on the Health Implications of Energy Policy is now available.